clokep/relapse/docs/structured_logging.md

         encoding: utf8

 loggers:
-    synapse:
+    relapse:
         level: INFO
         handlers: [remote]
-    synapse.storage.SQL:
+    relapse.storage.SQL:
         level: WARNING
 ```

-The above logging config will set Synapse as 'INFO' logging level by default,
+The above logging config will set Relapse as 'INFO' logging level by default,
 with the SQL layer at 'WARNING', and will log to a file, stored as JSON.

-It is also possible to configure Synapse to log to a remote endpoint by using the
+It is also possible to configure Relapse to log to a remote endpoint by using the
-`synapse.logging.RemoteHandler` class included with Synapse.
+`relapse.logging.RemoteHandler` class included with Relapse.
 It takes the
 following arguments:

 - `host`: Hostname or IP address of the log aggregator.